-One of the most instantly recognizable logos in the entire world, the UPS logo, began its long-running existence in 1919, after the company successfully merged with one of their local competitors.
+One of the most instantly recognizable logos in the entire world, the UPS logo, began its long-running existence in 1916 after the company successfully merged with one of their local competitors.
 Since then, the United Parcel Service of America has become the number one package delivery service in the world.
+During this time, the UPS logo has undergone a few transformations.

 UPS Logo Design Elements